School Logo

 Monitoring and Leadership

-Regular monitoring of teaching and learning by school leaders ensures staff development, with specific training to develop practice and provision.
-Our regular monitoring of teaching, learning and our environment, includes regular coaching and feedback from the English team during RWI sessions.
-In addition, when monitoring the adult role and success of our environment, we utilise tools such as: ECERS and the Leuven Scale of well-being and involvement.
-Tools such as these enable us to constantly reflect upon and improve the quality of teaching and learning and ultimately outcomes for our children.
-The phase leader also holds regular meetings with the EYFS team, which involve supervision, ongoing CPD and discussion of individual pupils and their needs.
+The EYFS also holds regular supervision meetings with the EYFS team, which involve opportunities to reflect on their role, ongoing CPD and discussion of individual pupils and their needs.
 This is in addition to performance management meetings twice a year and whole school CPD, to ensure that staff are confident in supporting children within the wider school, but also within the EYFS.

 Outcomes for Children